No, a Leave-in-Conditioner is NOT a serum, despite that Livon ad telling you otherwise.

 It is a pity that even with a majority of Indian hair being the curly/wavy type, there are so few drugstore products that come to our aid.
 Even those which are around can be misleading – like serums labelled as leave-in conditioner.

-Now, if you’ve seen my Pocket-Friendly curly hair tutorial, you will have noticed that I use my Loreal smooth intense conditioner as a leave-in as well!
-The challenge was to have a routine in just 500 bucks.
+Now, if you’ve seen my Pocket-Friendly curly hair tutorial, you will have noticed that I use my Loreal smooth intense conditioner (Rs.150) as a leave-in conditioner as well!
+(The challenge was to have a routine in just 500 bucks.)

 And did it work?
 You can watch the video for the results 😉

 Is that a safe step?
 Yes!
-SO many curly girls who’ve shared their routines tell me that to save money, they simply use the conditioner again outside the shower as a leave in ( Dove & Tresseme conditioner are top favourites).
+SO many curly girls who’ve shared their routines tell me that to save money, they simply use the conditioner again outside the shower as a leave in conditioner.
 Some girls don’t rinse out the conditioner completely and skip the leave in part all together!

 (Do remember that if you are following a CG Friendly routine, make sure your conditioner that you are doubling as a leave in does not have silicones.)